blejdfist/git-metarepo/README.md

 git meta init
 ```

-This will create the initial `manifest.yml` file.
+This will guide you through creating the initial `manifest.yml` file.

 ```yml
 repos: